jgte/ls5-login/README.md

 `otpauth://totp/byaa676?secret=IZTCYTTCJRCZRVYERMDKYEXPTHAHKZXW&issuer=TACC`

-You can test if `authenticator-cli` is giving you the correct token by comparing the what your phone says and the output of the following command:
+You can test if `authenticator-cli` is giving you the correct token by comparing what your phone says with the output of the following command:

 `authenticator --key IZTCYTTCJRCZRVYERMDKYEXPTHAHKZXW`